aramk/crayon-syntax-highlighter/readme.txt

 * Added Go Language
 * Added 4 new fonts suggested by <a href="http://andrealazzarotto.com/" target="_blank">Andrea Lazzarotto</a>
 * Fixed mixed highlighting + icon from showing all the time, only shows with mixed language code
+* Fixed a bug introduced in 1.11 that caused the page to scroll up to the top on refresh
 * Updated Turkish translation

 = 1.11 =